 Light for the World is an international organisation specialising in inclusive development.
 Our goal is an inclusive society that is open to all and leaves no one behind.

-Our association Light for the World International is made up of Austria, the Czech Republic, Germany, Switzerland, the United Kingdom and the United States of America as core members and Belgium and The Netherlands as associate members.
+Our association Light for the World International is made up of Austria, the Czech Republic, Germany, Switzerland, the United Kingdom and the United States of America as core members and Belgium as associate members.

 Partnerships are of crucial importance and a necessary foundation for any successful and sustainable programme.
 Based on many years of experience, Light for the World is convinced that partnerships can be highly effective, can ensure the achievement of joint goals, can generate major improvements in human capacity, can bring about systemic change, and can give a greater voice to partners – if approached jointly and managed well.